AnAngryGoose/anangrygoose.github.io/docs/infrastructure/filesystem/mergerfs.md

 ### 2. Command Line Test

 Test the pool creation manually before making it persistent.

+!!! note
+    These settings are just what I used.
+Your situation may benefit from different layout.
+Read the docs to see what would work best.

 ```bash
 mergerfs -o cache.files=off,category.create=mspmfs,func.getattr=newest,dropcacheonclose=false,minfreespace=200G,moveonenospc=true /mnt/disk*/mnt /mnt/storage